Dossantos History, Family Crest & Coats of Arms

 - Anna Emilia dos Santos, aged 36, who settled in America, in 1893

-- Adelina dos Santos, aged 1, who emigrated to the United States, in 1895
+- Adelina dos Santos, aged 1, who immigrated to the United States, in 1895

 Dossantos Settlers in United States in the 20th Century

-- Antonio Dos Santos, aged 23, who emigrated to the United States, in 1902
+- Antonio Dos Santos, aged 23, who immigrated to the United States, in 1902

 - Antonio dos Santos, aged 13, who landed in America from St Michaels, in 1902

-- Agapito Dos Santos, aged 26, who emigrated to America from Olhao, Portugal, in 1908
+- Agapito Dos Santos, aged 26, who immigrated to America from Olhao, Portugal, in 1908

-- Antonio dos Santos, aged 35, who emigrated to America from Mizarella, Portugal, in 1910
+- Antonio dos Santos, aged 35, who immigrated to America from Mizarella, Portugal, in 1910

 - Americo Dos Santos, aged 27, who landed in America, in 1917